lxanders/belt/README.md

 belt
 ====

-A lightweight tool belt for basic tasks.
+A lightweight tool belt for basic daily tasks.